THE HISTORICAL 7TH SEAL

 20 And the rest of the men (the Jews) which were not killed by these plagues (the killing only stopped because Germany was defeated) yet (still) repented not of the works of their hands, that they should not worship devils, and idols of gold, and silver, and brass, and stone, and of wood: which neither can see, nor hear, nor walk (this is figurative language, but by rejecting Christ, they are akin to the worst of the heathen):

-This also unseals the end of the "seven times" or 2520 years of Gentile occupation of Jerusalem foretold to Nebuchadnezzar in Dan 4, and which was earlier prophesied in Lev 26.
+This also unseals the end of the "seven times" or 2520 years of Gentile occupation of Jerusalem, pictured by Nebuchadnezzar eating grass for 2520 days, as recorded in Dan 4.
+These same "seven times", or 2520 years, were earlier prophesied in Lev 26.

 This event also unseals Dan 7:25-26: "Then the saints shall be given into his hand for a time and times and half a time (This 1260 year period came to an end in 1945 - see the page "THE TWO WITNESSES").
 But the court shall be seated, and they shall take away his dominion (over Jerusalem and the Jews), to consume and destroy it forever.

 Lastly, this major event also fulfils and unseals Dan 12:7: "The man clothed in linen, who was above the waters of the stream, raised his right hand and his left hand toward heaven; and I heard him swear by him who lives for ever that it would be for a time, two times, and half a time; and that when the shattering of the power of the holy people comes to an end all these things would be accomplished"(RSV).
 When viewed in conjunction with Dan 12:11, a 1260 year period can be seen to run from the setting up of an "abomination of desolation" until the restoration of Jewish sovereignty.
-In 1950, 1260 inclusive years since the construction of the Dome of the Rock in 691AD, "the shattering of the power of the holy people" came to an end when the Jews moved their "Knesset" to Jerusalem.
+In 1950, 1260 inclusive years since the construction of the Dome of the Rock in 691AD, "the shattering of the power of the holy people" came to an end when the Jews, having moved their seat of government, the "Knesset", to Jerusalem, passed the Law of Return, allowing all Jews in the world to return to Israel.

-Please see the chart which can be viewed and downloaded from the "HOME" page for a better understanding of the timelines described here.
+Please see the chart, which can be viewed and downloaded on the "HOME" page, for a better understanding of the timelines described here.

 The Seventh Trumpet or Third Woe